 Anesthesia prevents pain during surgery.
 There may be some pain as you recover.
 You may also have some cramping in your bladder.
 The doctor will give you medication to help manage any discomfort.

-You will receive fluids and medicines through an IV.Urine will drain through the tube into a bag.
+You will receive fluids and medications through an IV.Urine will drain through the tube and into a bag.
 The urine may have blood in it for the first few days.After surgery, images will be taken to make sure the ureter is in the correct place.